4.11 Research Ethics, Compliance, and Prevention of Conflicts of Interest

 22.214.171.124 Research Ethics Education Officer

 The Provost administers the promotion of the research ethics education provided at the University as the Research Ethics Education Officer and provides regular research ethics education to the personnel involved in research activities.

 4.11.2 Research Ethics Education

 All researchers, research support employees, and students of the University including faculty, postdoctoral scholars, staff scientists, research specialists, technicians, Research Fellows and science and technology associates must receive research ethics education [link: TBP] at least once every 5 years.
 Staff in other divisions are also highly encouraged to receive the research ethics education.
 When non-OIST researchers or students temporarily engage in research activities at the University for collaborative research, internship programs, or other reasons, the research units or sections that accept these non-OIST personnel encourage them to receive the research ethics education.
-The Occupational Health and Safety Section supports the Provost in the preparation of the research ethics education materials and the management of attendance records.
+The Office of Dean of Faculty Affairs supports the Provost in the preparation of the research ethics education materials and the management of attendance records.

 4.11.3 Management of Research Data and Laboratory Notebooks